-As always, put your baby’s nappy on first to avoid getting wee or poo on her
+Put your baby’s nappy on first to avoid getting wee or poo on her clothes – or yours.

-If baby can sit or stand, you’ll be able to put things over his head, and you can help guide his hands through
+If baby can sit or stand, you’ll be able to put things over his head, and you can help guide his hands through armholes and sleeves.

-Dressing your baby
+Video Dressing your baby

 This video is available in different languages